kennysmithed/oels2020/oels_practical_wk7.md

 ```

 A few things to note:
 - `categorization_stim_list` is our list of audio stimuli that we will use - I have set it up here as the same speaker condition, playing all the available `samespeaker` audio files.
-I have to specify the path to these audio files, which are in the `phoneme_categorization_sounds` directory - I could have written a little wrapper function like I did in the picture selection test to add the path info, but here I don't find the redundancy to bad.
+I have to specify the path to these audio files, which are in the `phoneme_categorization_sounds` directory - I could have written a little wrapper function like I did in the picture selection test to add the path info, but here I don't find the redundancy too bad.
 - We then use `categorization_stim_list` as the nested timeline in `categorization_trials`, with randomised order.
-Everything else about `categorization_trials` is the same as the code we used above to create `selection_trials` except that the `choices` are always the same, and I am *not* left-right randomising the order of the choices.
+Everything else about `categorization_trials` is the same as the code we used above to create the picture selection trials, except that the `choices` are always the same, and I am *not* left-right randomising the order of the buttons.
 - As with the picture selection trials, `on_finish` we are using the `savePerceptualLearningDataLine(data)` to record the trial data - I'll talk you through that function below.

 ### Saving data trial by trial